nyss-platform-norcross/nyss/README.md

 Nyss is a Norwegian word and means to "get the wind of something".
 The first Norwegian computer was called [Nusse](https://no.wikipedia.org/wiki/Nusse).

+Nyss is a reimplementation of [the previous CBS solution](https://github.com/IFRCGo/cbs) and proudly extending all the great work done there.

 ## Getting started

 ### Prerequisites